nkoster/yt-subscribers/README.md

 **Warning**

-Because of the simplicity of the way I parse the result from wget, and/or, not using any API, this thing is suppose to break easily.

-Any layout change that Youtube will push to their web site, can stop the script from working correctly.
+Because of not using any API, this thing is suppose to break easily.
+Any layout change that Youtube will bring to their web site can stop the script from working correctly.